 Amarok Lift Kit

-A bigger rim and tyre not only enhances the look of your 4WD but often provides the grip and handling, if done in conjunction with a suspension upgrade.
+A bigger rim and tire not only enhance the look of your 4WD but often provides the grip and handling if done in conjunction with a suspension upgrade.

 If you do a complete suspension upgrade, your kit should consist of the following components: